acrogenesis/will_paginate-foundation/README.markdown

 5. Open a [Pull Request][1]
 6. Enjoy a refreshing 'Insert Favorite Beverage' and wait

+### Special Thanks

+This gem code was based on https://github.com/nickpad/will_paginate-bootstrap

 License
 ------------
 The MIT License (MIT)